garydsong/lovealarm/README.md

 **User Story**

-As Sam’s loverboy, I want to have the option of changing the alarm time, and set multiple if needed.
+As someone who loves Sam, I want to have the option of changing the alarm time, and set multiple if needed.

 **Acceptance Criteria**
 - [ ] Backend stores on localStorage to keep consistent times in place.